Kazzyyyyyyyy/Coding-Journal/README.md

 Overall, my goal is to become as skilled as possible in my favorite part of coding.

 ### Currently working on
- - leetcode (medium/hard)
+ - memory allocator
- - the overengineering / overthinking problem
- - how to comment code
+ - writing good code comments

 ### Weakpoints
  - overengineering / overthinking